-The Student Life Office is located in the Fowler Center and is open 8am-5pm Monday-Friday.
-The office serves CAS students by providing the following services: campus activities, student ID cards, chapel attendance, student discipline, student leadership, room reservations and many other services.
+The Student Life Office is located in the Fozard Hall and is open 8am-5pm Monday-Friday.
+The office serves CAS students by providing the following services: campus activities, student conduct, student leadership, room reservations and many other services.

 STUDENT SUCCESS CENTER